kushalrambhapuri/Audio-book/README.md

 # Create Your Own Audio Book with Python!
-If you are tired of reading PDFs, turn them into an audio book with just a few lines of Python!
+Are tired of reading PDFs?
+Turn them into an audio book with just a few lines of Python!
 Here's how to do it using Pyttsx3 and PyPDF2 libraries.

 <br>
 Requirements: